Sunday, October 4, 2015

 Rollerblades/inline skates, bikes, strollers/baby joggers, motorized vehicles and pets on the course are prohibited.
-The use of an iPod, mp3 player, CD player or other audio/video device is discouraged.
+The use of an iPod, mp3 player, CD player or other audio/video device is discouraged but allowed.

 Race officials may cancel, delay or change the event in case of extreme weather or other conditions that may affect the safety and health of the participants.
 In the event of cancellation, refunds will not be issued.

-We utilize the ChronoTrack “B tag” system for race timing for the 5K race.
+We utilize the ChronoTrack “B tag” system for race timing.
 The “B-tag” will be affixed to the back of the race bib.
 Do not peel off the “B-tag”.
 No additional steps are needed prior to the start of your specific race.

 Make sure the race bib is affixed to the front of your body and is placed on the layer of apparel that will be worn throughout the race (ie: do not put it on a shirt/ jacket, then take off the shirt/jacket mid-race and carry the bib with you), Do not fold or wrinkle your bib prior to attaching it, and make sure it is not covered by a race belt, water bottle, etc.